 7.22 The minimum Bet in the first Round shall be equal to the Kill Wager and the Killer shall act in the regular sequence of play.

-8.0 Commission/Table Charge
+8.0 Commission

-8.1 The Casino Operator shall levy a fee at each poker table in the form of a Commission.
-This Commission, known as a Rake, may be either a straight percentage of the Pot, a Fee per Hand, or a time charge on each player participating in the game.
-The Casino Operator shall display a sign detailing the type of Commission utilised: straight percentage, hand fee, and/or time charge, and the Cap.
+8.1 The Casino Operator may levy a Commission at each poker table.
+A Commission may be in the form of a percentage fee, a fee per Hand, a time charge on each player participating in the game and/or such other form of fee as the Casino Operator determines.
+The Casino Operator shall display a sign detailing the type of Commission (if any) utilised in relation to each table.

-8.2 The Casino Operator shall use any of the following methods in determining and collecting the Commission, at any one time:
+8.2 The Casino Operator shall use any of the following methods in determining and collecting the Commission (if any), at any one time:

-(a) a Commission in the range of 5% to 10% of all sums Bet in a Hand, shall be collected from the Pot and any Side Pots:
+(a) a percentage fee in the range of 5% to 10% of all sums Bet in a Hand, shall be collected from the Pot and any Side Pots:

 (i) the amount to be collected shall be calculated and collected from the Pot and any Side Pots by the Dealer during or after the conclusion of a Betting Round and placed on the Drop Slide or by the side of the float as play progresses; and